A Winemaking Wonderland with an Ancient History

 The Greeks have been making wine for 6,500 years.

-Greece ranks ninth in the European Union for volume in wine production.
+Greece ranks ninth in the European Union for wine production.

 The country produced 220 million litres of wine in 2018.